 Let’s get something straight.
-Nobody wants to pay to read news.
+Nobody wants to pay to read the news.
 People are used to free stuff; maybe a little too much.
 We take free content for granted.
-We go as far as comparing quality journalism content (NYT, WSJ, etc.) to lower end content farms (Examiner, AC, etc.).
+We go as far as comparing quality journalism content (NYT, WSJ, etc.) to lower-end content farms (Examiner, AC, etc.).

 The NYT (I use NYT as an example, but this applies to all legitimate news organizations) has a huge overhead.
 As print subscriptions decline and more advertisers use social media to reach their customers, NYT’s profits are declining.
 They reported 26 percent decline in their profits in the fourth quarter of last year.

-I wonder why they didn’t implement pay wall earlier.
-The content farms that rely on rewrites of news stories are profiting at an expense of legitimate, high quality journalism while diluting quality and integrity of journalism.
+I wonder why they didn’t implement a paywall earlier.
+The content farms that rely on rewrites of news stories are profiting at an expense of legitimate, high-quality journalism while diluting the quality and integrity of journalism.
 No more freebies for content farms, pay!

 It’s sickening to my stomach to hear people compare Examiner.com, Demand Media websites, and other content farms to legitimate news sources such as NYT.
 They are not the same, not even in the same zip code.

 Paying for quality news is supporting journalism.
 Advertising revenue, in the social media age, is not enough to do their job right.
-People complain about unemployment, well paying for news is keeping all those employees working.
-They need a job just like everyone else, and to do their job it takes quiet a bit of money.
-Especially when they risk their lives to report news while you’re drinking coffee in the morning at home.
+People complain about unemployment.
+Well, paying for the news is keeping all those employees working.
+They need a job just like everyone else, and to do their job takes quite a bit of money.
+Especially when they risk their lives to report the news while you’re drinking coffee in the morning at home.

 Stop being cheap.
-Maybe a few less coffees, beers, and less eating out will free up your budget to pay nominal fee to get quality news.
+Maybe a few fewer coffees, beers, and less eating out will free up your budget to pay a nominal fee to get quality news.

 Sorry for a rant.
 But I had to say it.
 What do you think?
 What’s your excuse for not paying?
 Will you pay?